ch45/enviro_pi_csv/README.md

 At startup the script should show what it is doing on the Enviro+ lcd display.

-You can also connect a button to the Enviro+ breakout pin #4 (pass through to GPIO4).
+You can also connect a button to the Enviro+ btween breakout pin #4 (pass through to GPIO4) and GND.
 Pressing the button for more than 3 seconds (but less than 10) will reset the csv collection, creating a new file in the process.
 Pressing the button for more than 10 seconds will safely shutdown the Raspberry Pi.